twasa/blog/content/post/Hugo-How-To.md

 - deploy to github
  - Create a blog git repository on GitHub
- - Create a <your-github-account>.github.io GitHub repository
+ - Create a <your-github-account>.github.io repository on GitHub
- - run commands as below, in your blog folder
+ - In your blog folder, run commands as below

 ```
 git init